MacroPower/wakatime_exporter/README.md

   </a>
 </p>

-_wakatime_exporter_ is a Prometheus exporter for Wakatime statistics.
+_wakatime_exporter_ is a Prometheus exporter for [Wakatime](https://wakatime.com/) statistics.
 It intends to extend the existing Wakatime ecosystem via allowing users to make use of Prometheus (and therefore any consumers of its API) as companion services alongside the traditional Wakatime web application.
 This could be anything from including some of your coding statistics in Grafana, to forecasting your coding time with prophet.
-Sky's the limit!

 > NOTE: _wakatime_exporter_ is currently in ALPHA.
 Expect things to break and change.